omonubi/ACKS-by-omonubi/README.md

 ## Supporting Macros
 The following macros can be found in the /macros sub-directory of the git.
 They are *highly* recommended:

-* **actions**: The macro uses the Roll20 [ChatMenu](https://app.roll20.net/forum/post/7474530/script-call-for-testers-universal-chat-menus/?pagenum=1) API script to whisper a list of nmany sheet buttons into the Roll20 chat.
-Buttons are organzied by type.
-Note that melee and missile attacks will only appear in the output if they've been marked as "equipped" This script saves the players a **lot** of time and is highly recommended.
+* **actions**: The macro uses the Roll20 [ChatMenu](https://app.roll20.net/forum/post/7474530/script-call-for-testers-universal-chat-menus/?pagenum=1) API script to whisper a list of nmany sheet buttons (links) into the Roll20 chat.
+Links are organzied by type.
+Clicking a link will call the appropriate sheet button and performing any action required, such as making an attack throw.
+Note that melee and missile attacks will only appear in the output if they've been marked as "equipped".
+This script saves the players a **lot** of time and is highly recommended.
 Specify 'Show as Token Action' to apply the macro to every sheet token.
 Select the token, and then click the macro to use it.
-(The corallary here is that a token **must** be selected for many of the sheet buttons to work, with our without the macro...)
+(The corallary here is that a token **must** be selected for many of the sheet buttons to work, with or without the macro...)

 * **conditions**: This macro uses the Roll20 [TokenMod](https://wiki.roll20.net/Script:Token_Mod) API add-on to apply/remove ACKS condition token icons with a click of a button.
 Note that my version relies on additional custom icons that I created and imported into the game (see the \images folder for a PNG of these), but the script can be modified to use only the stock icons, as desired.